 If you spend time exploring innovation frameworks, you know that configuration of such frameworks largely apply, assembly, and build upon previous work (hat off to science).

-I have come to explore conformity of two emerging frameworks; the Business Model Ontology by Alex Osterwalder and the Lean Startup methodology by Eric Ries.
-The result, the Lean Startup and Business Model Canvas pattern is illustrated below.
+So have I come to explore the conformity of two emerging frameworks: the Business Model Ontology by Alex Osterwalder and the Lean Startup methodology by Eric Ries.
+The result, the Lean Startup and Business Model Canvas pattern.